Strasbourg Center: Engineering

 The Institut National des Sciences Appliquees de Strasbourg (INSA) is a state-run grande école for engineers and architects and comes under the aegis of the Ministry for Higher Education.
 The school's missions are: training engineers and architects, high-level scientific and technological research, and disseminating scientific and technical culture.
 INSA Strasbourg enrolls about 1,400 students.
 About 11% of their student body comes from outside of France, from 40 different countries.

-- Required courses at the SU Center include MAT 397 Calculus III, ECS 221 Statics, and French Language
+- Required courses at the Syracuse Center include MAT 397 Calculus III, ECS 221 Statics, and French Language

 - At the INSA Institute: PHY 280.1/280.2 General Physics II and lab, ELE 280.1/280.2 Electrical Engineering Fundamentals I and lab